erykjj/refractor/README.md

 Publication references are only parsed within `()` and `[]`.

-Scripture references only include the ones with verses (not whole chapters or books), and they will be "cleaned up" (rewritten in official format):
+Scripture references only include the ones with verses (not whole chapters or books), and they will be "cleaned up" (rewritten in selected format):
 ```
 II Chronicles 2:3 --> 2Ch 2:3
 1-Cor 1:11 --> 1Co 1:11